immersedone/bms-git/README.md

 [Version 0.1]

 TO DO:
-- Design & Develop Login / Register functions
-1. Controller
+1. Controller for Login/Register
-2. Model
+2. Model for Login/Register
-3. View
+3. View for Login/Register